hassan123-raza/financial-consumer-complaints-dashboard-using-Power-BI/README.md

 # 📊 Financial Consumer Complaints Dashboard

-This Power BI project analyzes real-world complaint data from the Consumer Financial Protection Bureau (CFPB).
-It visualizes trends, highlights top companies by complaints, and showcases resolution outcomes.
+This Power BI project analyzes real-world complaint data from the Consumer Financial complaints.
+It visualizes trends, by highlighting consumer financial complaints in different sectors such as complaints by state, complaints by products, complaints by media, complaints by issues, consumer disputed and showcases resolution outcomes.

 ## 🔧 Tools Used
 - Power BI